nazar-pc/CleverStyle-Framework/docs/quick-start/Module-architecture.md

 The same as `admin/index.json`

 #### index.php
 Usually is used for simple pages.
-It is included after `prepare.php` (just like `admin/prepare.php`, see below).

 #### license.html / license.txt
 License file, may be of txt or html format.